OTonGitHub/ASA-ServerSetup/README.md

 - type `SConfig` into the shell and press enter.
 - follow the on-screen instructions to update the server

+#### Installing OpenSSH Server

+> This is required because, in the case, and we do use a script that needs interaction,
+> using `Enter-PSSession` remotely will not allow this.

+> Furhtermore, having `ssh` allows us to use SCP to copy the files to the server, but I will
+> show the other method of using Enter-PSSession with Copy-Item from powershell as well.

+- `Enter-PSSession -ComputerName <your_server_ip_address> -Credential (Get-Credential)`
+- use this command to check installation status of openSSH on the server
+- `Get-WindowsCapability -Online | Where-Object Name -like 'OpenSSH\*'`
+- install `Add-WindowsCapability -Online -Name OpenSSH.Server~~~~0.0.1.0`
+- `Start-Service sshd`
+- `Set-Service -Name sshd -StartupType 'Automatic'`
+- Set Firewall Rule:
+  - `if (!(Get-NetFirewallRule -Name "OpenSSH-Server-In-TCP" -ErrorAction SilentlyContinue | Select-Object Name, Enabled)) { Write-Output "Firewall Rule 'OpenSSH-Server-In-TCP' does not exist, creating it..."; New-NetFirewallRule -Name 'OpenSSH-Server-In-TCP' -DisplayName 'OpenSSH Server (sshd)' -Enabled True -Direction Inbound -Protocol TCP -Action Allow -LocalPort 22 } else { Write-Output "Firewall rule 'OpenSSH-Server-In-TCP' has been created and exists." }`
+- check if firewall configured
+- `Get-NetFirewallRule -Direction Inbound | Where-Object { $_.DisplayName -like '*ssh*' }`

 #### Installing SteamCMD

 **The `Install-SteamCMD.ps1` script mostly code from the `SteamPS` project, taken from `WinGet` website, under fair use, I have kept credit even in the script itself**